 Interns will work 35 hours a week for eight weeks and earn a $4,000 salary.
 The dates for this year's program are June 4 to Aug.
 4, 2018.
 CIIP is available to current JHU freshmen through juniors.

-The application for the 2018 Community Impact Internships Program is available on the CIIP page of the Center for Social Concern/Homewood Student Affairs website.
+The application for the 2018 Community Impact Internships Program is available on the Become an Intern page of the Center for Social Concern/Homewood Student Affairs website.

 The deadline for application submissions is Dec.
 22.

 The goal of this program is twofold: to give JHU undergraduates an opportunity to be directly involved in a community in Baltimore City, and to support the important work being done by nonprofits and government agencies.
-The CIIP is housed within the Center for Social Concern at the Johns Hopkins University, and is made possible through a generous gift of $2.25 million from a private donor.
+The CIIP is housed within the Center for Social Concern at Johns Hopkins, and is made possible through a generous gift of $2.25 million from a private donor.

 Interested in having your application reviewed before submitting?
 Tessa McKenzie, with the Career Center's Nonprofit and Government Academy, will be available to meet with students on Dec.
 19.